December is "Greatest HIts" month here at Quizzify. Every day, we will be reposting one of our most popular blogs, starting with this one.

 Consider CT scans.
 Americans consume those at a rate twice as high as other developed countries.
 They pose hazards: considerable radiation, dye that may cause kidney problems, and the possibility of finding abnormal but clinically inconsequential problems that are so common they even have a name—“incidentalomas.”
 These are all “costs” to be weighed against the benefit.
 But the cost-benefit conversation can’t start unless the employee/consumer already knows to ask the relevant question.
 When was the last time a doctor started a conversation with you about those risks?

 Employees must start these conversations, which means employees have to know what to ask.
 And that’s where Quizzify comes in.
 It’s up to the end users—you and your employees—to ask the right questions and make the right decisions, when it comes to medical care.
-Quizzify’s mission is to help your employees become confident, strong, and able medical care consumers through education.
+Quizzify’s mission is to help your employees become competent medical care consumers through education.

-We don’t tell employees what to do.
-We plant the seeds of questions about medical tests, treatments or other health care decisions, by turning health information reviewed by doctors at Harvard Medical School into trivia games that are as educational as they are enjoyable.
+We don’t tell employees what to do, explicitly.
+That never works.
+Instead, We plant the seeds of questions about medical tests, treatments or other health care decisions, by turning health information into trivia games that are as educational as they are enjoyable, with questions reviewed by doctors on staff at Harvard Medical School.

 Don’t take our word for this.
 Play the sample game now, and see what you yourself learn in five minutes that will inform your own decisions about health and healthcare.
-You’ll never look at granola bars, CT scans, heartburn pills and even toothpaste the same.
+You’ll never look at granola bars, CT scans, heartburn pills and even your teeth the same way again.